-1.5.
+1.6.
 Internal control system

 The appropriate functioning of the internal control system is provided for, at bank-group level, in accordance with the relevant statutory regulations and in keeping with the relevant Recommendations.
 The internal control system, alongside responsible corporate governance, is a cornerstone of the internal lines of defence that promote prudent, reliable and effective operation in accordance with the statutory regulations and internal regulations, protects the economic interests and social objectives of the customers and the owners and ensures continued trust in the Company.

 The internal control functions are independent of each other and of the areas they supervise and audit.
-A significant aspect of their operation is management support; however, internal control functions are also expected to provide support to the senior management in making sound decisions.
+It is a basic expectation concerning the operation of internal control functions that they should operate in a way to provide support to the senior management in making sound decisions.